 Communication Protocols: The specific communication protocols used between the EV and charging station may vary, but they generally involve standardized methods for exchanging information and commands.

-Based on above information we can see that, the NACS inlet includes interlocks and safety protocols to ensure only one power-delivery path is active at a time.
-The NACS and SAE J3400 connector support vehicle-charger communications using the dual-mode powerline communication (PLC) protocol defined in the IEC 61851 standard.
+Based on above information we can see that, the NACS charge inlet includes interlocks and safety protocols to ensure only one power-delivery path is active at a time to prevent the AC/DC mix-ups and ensure the safety.
+The NACS connector support vehicle-charger communications using the dual-mode power-line communication (PLC) protocol defined in the IEC 61851 standard.
 The NACS shared pin charging + safety control system has two modes.
 The first mode, Basic Signaling (BS), is the same pulse-width-modulation (PWM) scheme transmitted over the CP contact used by J1772 ac charging systems for safety-related functions and to advertise power level for ac charging.
 The station can transmit a 5% pulse width to indicate the use of High Level Communication (HLC) protocol.
 The HLC protocol involves transmitting a modulated high-frequency signal over the CP contact (also known as power-line communication or PLC) based on DIN SPEC 70121 and the ISO/IEC 15118 standard and can be used to transmit digital commands and information.
 This is how the NACS Charge inlet combines AC and DC charging by using these different communication modes and protocols.

 Contact: Jerry Zhan